Rick Darling: Early life

 Darling is the great-nephew of Joe Darling, and learnt to play cricket at his family's home at Ramco on the Murray River.
 He started playing for the Salisbury Cricket Club in the Adelaide district competition in 1970–71.

-He was picked for South Australia Colts in 1974–75, scoring 67 against Victoria, 105 against Victoria, 48 against the West Indies and 45 against WA.
+He was picked for South Australia Colts in 1974–75, scoring 67 against Western Australia, 105 against Victoria, 48 against the West Indies and 45 against WA.

 1975–76: First Class Debut

 Darling started his first-class career in 1975–76 with South Australia.
 He made his debut against Queensland, batting at number 6, being run out for 5.
 (Darling would later become notorious for being involved in run outs throughout his career.)
 He then made 26 and 48 against Victoria, helping South Australia win the game.
 He scored 2 against the touring West Indians.
 A second innings of 29 helped guide South Australia to victory against Western Australia.
 He also made 2 and 32 against WA, 1 and 41 against Victoria and 12 against NSW.
 South Australia won the Sheffield Shield that year.
+Ian Chappell praised the fielding of Darling and David Hookes as a contributing factor to South Australia's triumph ("have added to our mobility").